alvis/presetter/README.md

 _PROTIPS_:
 Local scripts always have a higher priority than the template scripts.
-So you can always customise the life cycle script by putting your own version into `package.json`.
+So you can always customize the life cycle script by putting your own version into `package.json`.

 Upon running a life-cycle script involving the `run <task>` command in `package.json`, presetter will automatically resolve the task according to the template, so that you can always use the conventional `npm run <task>` as usual.